PhenoApps/Field-Book/docs/source/field-book.rst

 Getting Started
 ---------------
-Field Book can be downloaded from the `Google Play Store <https://play.google.com/store/apps/details?id=com.tracker.fieldbook>`_ or can be installed manually using the latest .apk file from the `GitHub releases <https://github.com/PhenoApps/Field-Book/releases>`_ page.
-After installing the app, all permissions should be accepted so that the app is able to read/write data and access device features.
-Once permissions are accepted, optional example data can be loaded.
-The example data consists of three sample fields and a list of sample traits.
-All of the images in the manual utilize this data.
+Field Book can be downloaded from the `Google Play Store <https://play.google.com/store/apps/details?id=com.tracker.fieldbook>`_ or can be installed manually using the latest release from `GitHub <https://github.com/PhenoApps/Field-Book/releases>`_.
+After installing the app, all permissions should be accepted and sample data consisting of three fields and traits can be optionally loaded.
+The images in the documentation utilize the sample data.

 Structure
 ---------